thambley/create_multiple_time_entries/README.md

-Create multiple time entries
+Multiuser Time Log
 ------------------------------------

-This plugin adds a link at the bottom of the log time form (only when creating, not when editing) to log time massively.
-The link display the same form but with a multiple choice select field to select users.
+This plugin allows an authorized user to log time for multiple users by adding a multiple choice select field at the bottom of the log time form (only when creating, not when editing).
 The logged time will be created for those users selected.
-This is accessible only if the user has the 'create_multiple_time_entries' permission.
+This is accessible only if the user has the 'manage_time_entries' permission.